slurpeecup/RASC-AL/Acceleration_Docs/git_acceleration.md

 [git add](https://www.atlassian.com/git/tutorials/saving-changes) - Moves a file to the staging area, called as `git add [filename]`.
 To add all files in the current directory to the staging area, use a period as the argument for filename.

 [git commit](https://www.atlassian.com/git/tutorials/saving-changes/git-commit) -  Commits a "snapshot" of the all changes in the staging area.
 Commits usually require a message, when you can add with the -m argument, ie. `git commit -m "hello shmello"`.
-The `-a` argument allows you to.
+The `-a` argument allows you to commit all changes in the **working directory** - without adding all changes to the staging area first. `git commit --amend` will modify the contents of the most recent commit instead of making a new commit. **Its use can be dangerous**, and I do not recommend calling a commit amend.
+If you do need to use it, only use it in a local branch and **NEVER ** EVER EVER ** USE IT IN MAIN**.
+It is very liable to cause a merge conflict for dependent branches, and should only be used in dependent branches.

 [git push](https://www.atlassian.com/git/tutorials/syncing/git-push) -